DoTheEvo/NAS-MergerFS-SnapRAID/readme.md

   as well as a commented out mergerfs section that can be used later.
   * Make the script executable: `chmod +x disks-fstab-entries.sh`
   * Run it: `./disks-fstab-entries.sh`<br>
-    It echoes stuff in to the terminal for you to copy/paste in to fstab.
+    It echoes stuff into the terminal for you to copy/paste into fstab.
   * Remove the lines you dont want, **edit the mount points** as needed since they all are set to `/mnt/disk_X`